The term “locust” can apply to several different species of trees with legume-like seed pods.

 It should be noted, however, that a honey locust tree doesn’t play any part in producing actual honey.
 Its name has more to do with the pleasant taste of its pulp than anything else.

-The main reasons why they’re cultivated are because of landscaping aspects.
+The main reasons they’re cultivated are for landscaping.
 Though the over-planting of this tree has presented some problems, such as:

 - A greater number of pests and tree diseases.